robharrop/robharrop.github.io/_drafts/queue-networks.md

 multiplied by the mean latency $$W$$.
 We know the arrival rate for our network, so we if can calculate the mean number of customers in the network, the latency will follow.
-Since we are able to consider each queue in isolation after solving the flow balance equations, it is enough to calculate the mean number of customers for each queue and then sum them:
+Since we are able to consider each queue in isolation after solving the flow balance equations, it's enough to calculate the mean number of customers for each queue and then sum them:

 $$